By introducing the ES8, Kawai really raised the bar for how a digital piano should sound and behave.

 Well, I agree and disagree with you at the same time.

-Even though, piano samples indeed provide a very high level of realism (cause they’re actual piano recordings), there’re a number of limitations that come with that approach.
+Even though, piano samples indeed provide a very high level of realism (since they’re actual piano recordings), there are a number of limitations that come with that approach.

 The main one is the need to balance between the quality/length of samples and the amount of memory needed to store them in the instrument.